Home / Solar / Geothermal Heat Pump Installation Cost: Complete 2026 Homeowner Guide

 • Low-interest energy loans

-In some cases, homeowners can recover 20% to 30% of installation expenses through incentives.
+In some cases, homeowners can recover 20% to 30% of installation expenses through available incentive programs.
+Additional information about clean energy tax credits can also be found on the Internal Revenue Service (IRS) website.

-These programs significantly reduce overall geothermal installation cost and shorten payback periods.
+These programs significantly reduce overall geothermal installation costs and help shorten long-term payback periods.

 How Long Does It Take to Recover Geothermal Costs?